 How to Evolve

 Don't let the NFE status fool you.
 Quilava with Eviolite hits bulk numbers that compete with final forms.
-A spread EV build EVs and Hardy nature maximize that, and Flashfire handles the rest.
+Spread EVs and Hardy nature maximize that, and Flashfire handles the rest.

 Best Build